rust-lang/reference/src/expressions/underscore-expr.md

 # `_` expressions

+r[expr.placeholder]

+r[expr.placeholder.syntax]
 > **<sup>Syntax</sup>**\
 > _UnderscoreExpression_ :\
 > &nbsp;&nbsp; `_`

+r[expr.placeholder.intro]
 Underscore expressions, denoted with the symbol `_`, are used to signify a placeholder in a destructuring assignment.

+r[expr.placeholder.constraint]
 They may only appear in the left-hand side of an assignment.

+r[expr.placeholder.pattern]
 Note that this is distinct from the [wildcard pattern](../patterns.md#wildcard-pattern).

 Examples of `_` expressions: